ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 "hello" → should route to greeting_agent
 "add 2 and 2" → should route to calculator_agent
 ![](./../assets/images/posts/2025-07-07-hello-watsonx-orchestrate/2025-07-07-22-35-46.png)
-You can analize the reasoning
+You can analyze the reasoning
 ![](./../assets/images/posts/2025-07-07-hello-watsonx-orchestrate/2025-07-07-22-36-34.png)

-"anything else" → should route to echo_agent
-Available LLM Models
-Your LLM Configuration is Correct
-Yes, llm: watsonx/meta-llama/llama-3-8b-instruct is a correct and valid LLM specification.

 ## Choosing the Right "Brain": A World of LLM Possibilities